elkromer/markdown/PEM.md

 3. The canoncial form is optionally padded (depending on the algorithm) then encrypted
 4. The encrypted text is encoded in a printable form

 The output of the above is combined with a set of header fields carrying cryptographic control information.
-The resulting PEM message is apssed to the electronic mail system to me included within the text portion of a transmitted message.
+The resulting PEM message is passed to the electronic mail system to be included within the text portion of a transmitted message.

 When a PEM message is received, the cryptographic control fields within its encapsulated header provide the information required for each authorized recipient to perfom MIC validation and decryption of the received message text.
 E.g. the printable encoding is converted to bitstring, encrypted portions are decrypted, MIC is validated, then the recipient PEM process converts the canonical representation to the appropriate local form.